This post may contain affiliate links.

 • Bay leaves: fresh or dried work here—use whatever you have on hand.

-How to Make Mexican Shredded Beef
+How to Make Shredded Beef Tacos

-Full recipe instructions can be found in the recipe card below.
+Full recipe instructions can be found in the recipe card below

 1. Toast the Spices